marceljs/nunjucks-embed/README.md

 ### Context

-By default, the embedded template will not have access to the current context.
+By default, the embedded template will have access to the current context.
 To explicitly pass or ingore it, use `with context` and `without context`:

 ```njk
 {% embed with context 'note.njk' %}